CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-In the case of a non-LAG N-VDS uplink profile, no **MLAG ports** will be seen in the MLAG show output.
-The lack of MLAG ports doesn't mean that MLAG is not functional.
+In the case of a non-LAG N-VDS uplink profile, no **MLAG ports** are seen in the MLAG show output.
+The lack of MLAG ports does not mean that MLAG is not functional.
 MLAG is mandatory for using VRR, which is enhanced VRRP and is needed also for the non-LAG uplink profiles.

 {{%/notice %}}